SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 # Free Up Storage

 :::info
 **Please note!** If a certain site **has a hold or retention policy applied**, the Clean Up Storage action fails for that workspace, and storage is not freed.
-If a certain file has a hold or retention policy applied, that file is not cleaned up or deleted.
+If a file has a hold or retention policy applied, it is not cleaned up or deleted.
 :::

 The more your content grows over time, the harder it becomes to manage large amounts of data in your environment.